Phi Beta Kappa: Secret fraternal society

-Later, in May 1777, a new sign of recognition was devised: "a salutation of the clasp of the hands, together with an immediate stroke across the mouth with the back of the same hand, and a return with the hand used by the saluted".
+Phi Beta Kappa was a secret society to protect its members and to instill a sense of solidarity.
+The new society was given the motto, Φιλοσοφία Βίου Κυβερνήτης or in Latin letters Philosophia Biou Kybernētēs, which loosely translated to English means "Love of learning is the guide of life".
+Greek was chosen because it was the language of science in Roman times.
+Later, in May 1777, a new sign of recognition was devised: "A salutation of the clasp of the hands, together with an immediate stroke across the mouth with the back of the same hand, and a return with the hand used by the saluted".
 This new complex of gestures was created to allow the mutual recognition of members "in any foreign country or place."

-Before the British attempt at reclamation of the sovereign American colonies, including Virginia, there was a temporary closure of the College of William and Mary and disbandment of Phi Beta Kappa in early 1781.
-Elisha Parmelee, an alumnus of Yale College and Harvard College, passed through Williamsburg and took charters from the Phi Beta Kappa to establish branches of the society at these schools.
-A second chapter was founded at Yale College in late 1780; a third, at Harvard College in 1781; and a fourth, at Dartmouth College in 1787.

 Transition to academic honor society

 Further chapters appeared at Union College in 1817, Bowdoin College in 1825, and Brown University in 1830.
 The original chapter at William & Mary was re-established.
 In 1831, the Harvard chapter publicly disclosed the fraternity's secrets during a period of strong anti-Masonic sentiment.
-The first chapter established after Phi Beta Kappa became an "open" society was that at Trinity College (Connecticut), in 1845.
+The first chapter established after Phi Beta Kappa became an "open" society was that at Trinity College in Connecticut, in 1845.
+University of Alabama established in 1851.
 In the pre-Civil War period, Society chapters frequently sponsored addresses by distinguished speakers.
-Ralph Waldo Emerson's 1837 address at Harvard, "The American Scholar", is the best-known of those addresses, but there were dozens of others at schools such as Bowdoin, Brown, Harvard, Union, and Yale.
+Ralph Waldo Emerson's 1837 address at Harvard, "The American Scholar", is the best-known of those addresses, but there were dozens of others at schools such as Bowdoin, Brown, Dartmouth, Harvard, Union, and Yale.

 As the first collegiate organization of its type to adopt a Greek-letter name, the Phi Beta Kappa is generally considered a forerunner of modern college fraternities as well as the model for later collegiate honorary societies.
-Ironically, it was partly the rise of true "social" fraternities modelled after Phi Beta Kappa later in the nineteenth century which obviated the social aspects of membership in the organization, transforming it into the honorary society it is today.

-By 1883, when the United Chapters of Phi Beta Kappa was established, there were 25 chapters.
+Ironically, it was partly the rise of true "social" fraternities modeled after Phi Beta Kappa later in the nineteenth century which obviated the social aspects of membership in the organization, transforming it into the honorary society it is today.
+By 1883, when the United Chapters of Phi Beta Kappa were established, there were 25 chapters.
 The first women were elected to the Society at the University of Vermont in 1875, and the first African-American member, George Washington Henderson, was elected at the same institution two years later.
 In 1885, however, Phi Beta Kappa eliminated those majoring in engineering from eligibility.
 This practice continues today.